julio-marques-tech/OCI-K8s-DevOps/app/README.md

 You can configure Flask settings via a .env file or directly in the Docker Compose file.

 Example .env:

 FLASK_ENV=development
 POSTGRES_USER=postgres
 POSTGRES_PASSWORD=postgres
 POSTGRES_DB=flaskdb
 POSTGRES_HOST=db
 🔍 Test the Application
-Once the containers are running, you can test the API using curl http://localhost:5000/users
+Once the containers are running, you can test the API using:

+curl http://localhost:5000/users
 Or use Postman or Insomnia for easier testing.

 💡 Tips
-If changes are made to requirements.txt, rebuild the image with: docker compose build
+If changes are made to requirements.txt, rebuild the image with:

+docker compose build
 The database must be running and accessible for the Flask app to work.

-Logs can be viewed with:
+View logs with:

 docker compose logs flask
 🎯 Learning Objectives Covered
 ✅ Build a RESTful API using Flask